There's a reason London comes second on the list of the world's biggest tourist destinations.

 Writer Dennis Kelly and composer and lyricist Tim Minchin have gone above and beyond in bringing the novel to life on the stage.

-The songs are fresh and fun and the set design truly astonishing.
-To be honest, it's worth going just to see Miss Trunchbull perform in all her truly formidable glory.
+The songs are fresh and fun, and the set design genuinely astonishing.
+It's worth going to see Miss Trunchbull perform in all her truly formidable glory.

 The musical is currently showing at the Cambridge Theatre and is worth every penny.